Rabbits need regular grooming throughout the cooler months. Learn how to adapt your current grooming routine and keep your rabbit healthy this winter.

 Regular brushing two to three times a week with a suitable comb will help remove loose fur and prevent knots.
 Long-haired rabbits will need daily grooming to keep their coat in great condition.
 Start with a wide-toothed comb on small areas at a time to remove knots, then switch to a slicker brush to remove loose fur and dirt.

 Unlike cats, rabbits are unable to bring up hairballs, so grooming their own thick winter coat can cause them to swallow too much fur, resulting in gut issues.
-Regular grooming will also help prevent this and gives you the opportunity to remove dead leaves or any other debris from their fur.
+Regular grooming will help prevent this and gives you the opportunity to remove dead leaves or any other debris from their fur.

 If your rabbit gets caught out in the rain, always dry them thoroughly with a towel; warm, damp fur creates a perfect breeding ground for bacteria and infection.
 Rabbits are also much more susceptible to pneumonia when their fur is wet in cold conditions.
+For more on caring for your pet rabbit, read our rabbit care guide.

 If your pet gets particularly dirty, it’s best to spot-clean them, as baths can be extremely stressful for rabbits.
 Position them in a comfortable position on your lap, or ask someone else to hold them for you, and use a soft flannel soaked in lukewarm water to gently clean off the area.
 Once the dirt is wiped away, dry off the area with a towel and use a comb to fluff out the fur and help protect the skin.
 If your rabbit’s enclosure is dirty, you should clean it thoroughly before placing them back inside.